yoasif/yoasif.github.io/_posts/2021-03-18-supporting-compact-mode-in-firefox-proton.markdown

 ## Goals

-- **Retain Firefox compact mode through the Proton refresh**: This will allow longtime Firefox users to continue to use the Firefox UI in ways that they are accustomed, ensuring that their workflows are not interrupted.
-Success here is if Firefox users don't ask where compact mode went.
+- **Improve Firefox user satisfaction and retention via display density configurations**: This will increase user satisfaction of Firefox through a UI that fits their workflows or display resolutions.
+Existing users accustomed to the Photon UI can be successfully retained because their workflows are not interrupted upon release of the Proton UI refresh.
+Success here is if Firefox users are satisfied with their display density options within the Firefox UI.
+- **Demonstrate differentiation with competitors through richer UI configuration**: This will ensure that Firefox remains the preferred choice for users that prefer being able to customize their UI experience.
+Success here is when there is are UI options in Firefox that encompass a range of options depending on workflow or screen size - e.g. from a large high-DPI display, to a touchscreen, to a low-end laptop.
-- **Ensure that Firefox has a compact mode preference available that is smaller than competitors**: This will ensure that Firefox remains the preferred choice for users that prefer space-saving UIs.
+- **Ensure that Firefox is more optimized for low resolution displays than the competition**: This will ensure that Firefox remains the preferred choice for users that prefer space-saving UIs.
 Success here is when there is an option for a UI in Firefox that uses less vertical space than competitors.
-- **Make compact mode more discoverable**: This will help ensure that users are taking advantage of this feature if it fits their preference, and help to retain users who are not aware that this preference exists currently.
-Success here is engagement at new entry points towards compact mode.
-Additionally, more users will know that this option exists vs. today.
-- **Make compact mode usage more transparent**: This will help the Mozilla community know how widely used the compact mode is, and to help prioritize improvements.
-Success here is a way to collect and access this data.

 ### Non Goals
 {:.no_toc}